 The broader economic environment, including the cost of living crisis and reduced disposable income among clients, affects service demand and pricing flexibility.

-Collectively, these factors contribute to the anticipated increase in plumbing service prices as businesses strive to remain viable amidst escalating costs.
+Collectively, these factors contribute to the anticipated increase in the cost of plumbing jobs.

 Conclusion